Kaustav-AI-2A-29/Smart-Facial-Recognition-Attendence-System/README.md

 ### Generate Encodings

-Once dlib is installed and images are in place, run the encoding loader from within the app or via Python:
+Once dependencies are installed and images are in place, run the encoding loader from within the app or via Python:

 ```python
 from backend.encoding_manager import load_encodings_from_images